dingqingy/dingqingy.github.io/_pages/about.md

   - /about.html
 ---

-I am Dingqing Yang(Ch), a Ph.D. candidate in Electrical and Computer Engineering at the University of British Columbia.
+I am Dingqing Yang, a Ph.D. candidate in Electrical and Computer Engineering at the University of British Columbia.
 I am honored to work with [Prof. Mieszko Lis](http://mieszko.ece.ubc.ca/).
 My research interests include improving latency, energy efficiency, and security of DNN accelerators.

 Education
 ======